LittleGreenViper/LGV_7_Segment/README.md

 It is possible to get the default aspect ratio, using the `LGV_7_Segment.defaultAspect` computed property, and the current aspect, using the `LGV_7_Segment.currentAspect` computed property.

+### The The `LGV_7_Sement_Group` struct

-Because the struct returns `CGPath`s, they can be scaled and transformed at very little cost, and used in Basic Swift, UIKit, SwiftUI, AppKit, WatchKit, or TV UIKit.
+Because the structs return `CGPath`s, the images can be scaled or transformed at very little cost, and used in Basic Swift, UIKit, SwiftUI, AppKit, WatchKit, or TV UIKit.

 ## License